nathPay/storj-python/README.md

 * write a file from local computer to the a Storj bucket
 * read back the object from the Storj bucket to local system for verification
 * list all objects in a bucket
-* delete object from a bucket
 * delete bucket from a Storj project
+* create shareable Scope key using API key and Encryption PassPhrase
+* retrieving information from shareable Scope key for storj access
+* delete object from a bucket using created scope key

 ## Storj-Python Binding Functions